NovelToon NovelToon

 "Got a better idea?"

 Detective Sarah Chen's office felt like stepping into a different world.
 The threads here were ancient, thick with years of secrets and sorrow.
 They wound through case files and coffee cups, pulsing with a clarity that made Leo's head spin.
-Pictures of missing persons lined the walls – Katie Chen, Mr. Peterson, Jessica Winters, and others Leo didn't recognize.
+Pictures of missing students lined the walls – Katie Chen, Professor Peterson, Jessica Winters, and others Leo didn't recognize.
 But when he looked closely, he could see threads connecting them all, forming a web of disappearances that stretched back further than he'd realized.

 Chen looked up as they approached, her eyes sharp enough to cut.
 Dark circles under her eyes suggested she hadn't been sleeping either.
 "Can I help you?"